the-vegetarian-vampire/Smart-Contract-Resources/README.md

    - `High and Medium` - severity issues ("HM issues”)

 `Low` - losses will be annoying but bearable--applies to things like griefing attacks that can be easily repaired or even gas inefficiencies.
-`informational` - findings to improve efficiency
+`Informational` - findings to improve efficiency
-`gas efficiencies` - findings to improve efficiency
+`Gas efficiencies` - findings to improve efficiency
-`quality assurance (QA)` - ensure the functionality, security, and efficiency of the smart contract code.
+`Quality Assurance (QA)` - ensure the functionality, security, and efficiency of the smart contract code.

-`Alpha` - in finance, "alpha" refers to the excess return of an investment relative to the return of a benchmark index
+`Alpha` - in finance it refers to excess return of an investment relative to the return of a benchmark index

 -----